Police: 1 dead in Washington state grocery store shooting

 RICHLAND, Wash.
 (AP) — Authorities are searching for a man who opened fire Monday at a grocery store in Washington state, killing one person and injuring another.

-The suspect in the shooting at a Fred Meyer store in Richland was described as a middle-aged white man with a handgun.
-He fled the store after the shooting, though it was not known he left by foot or in a vehicle, Richland police Commander Chris Lee said.
-Police said Monday afternoon they had identified the suspect but didn’t release the person’s name.
+The suspect in the shooting at a Fred Meyer store in Richland is Aaron Christopher Kelley, 39, police said late Monday.
+The suspect fled the store after the shooting, though it was not known he left by foot or in a vehicle, Richland police Commander Chris Lee said.
 The suspect has had contact with law enforcement in the past, police said.

 Dispatchers received a call reporting yelling and possible gunshots in the store at 11:03 a.m.
 The first officers responding arrived just one minute later, police said.